Eusebiiu/Testare-Manuala/Manual_Testing_Jira_MediaGalaxy.md

 <h2>Functional specifications:</h2>

-The stories attached [here](https://github.com/Eusebiiu/Testare-Manuala/blob/main/stories-jira.doc) was created in Jira and describes the functional specifications of the "User atuthentication" module, for which the final project is performed upon.
+The stories attached [here](https://github.com/Eusebiiu/Testare-Manuala/blob/main/stories-jira.doc) was created in Jira and describes the functional specifications of the "User atuthentication and registration" module, for which the final project is performed upon.

 You can find a example of one of the stories that were created below: